-Don’t forget to also store sauces like salad dressing, barbecue sauce, and ketchup to add flavor to meals—but purchase them in smaller containers, because you may not be able to refrigerate a container after you’ve opened it.
+Sauces: Don't forget to store sauces like salad dressing, barbecue sauce, and ketchup to add flavor—but purchase them in smaller containers, because you may not be able to refrigerate a container after they're open.
 Extra salt, pepper, spices, honey, and sugar are also good to keep on hand.

 If you have to cook indoors, use a fireplace.
 Ideally, your emergency food kit will contain food that needs only to be warmed, not cooked.
 For warming, you can use a fondue pot, chafing dish or candle-heated warming tray.
 An inexpensive disposable chafing dish set makes for a quick and easy cleanup.

-You can cook canned food in the can, but take care to wash the can thoroughly first to get rid of any lingering germs or bacteria, and make sure the can is open during cooking to allow steam to escape.
+You can cook canned food in the can, but wash the can thoroughly first to get rid of any lingering germs or bacteria.
+And make sure the can is open during cooking to allow steam to escape.

 Where there's cooking, there must be cleaning, so be sure to keep your cooking utensils and eating utensils clean.
 Store an extra box of garbage bags with your food storage so you can keep your living space sanitary and dispose of empty containers and leftover food, preferably outside.

 Emergencies typically happen in the middle of normal life, without warning, so you'll probably have perishable food in your fridge and freezer that may still be edible if the power goes out.
 Obviously, you'll want to eat that stuff first, but how do you know if it's still good?